iobond/aib-old/doc/build-unix.md

 --------------------

 C++ compilers are memory-hungry.
-It is recommended to have at least 1.5 GB of memory available when compiling Aibcoin Core.
+It is recommended to have at least 1.5 GB of memory available when compiling aibcoin Core.
 On systems with less, gcc can be tuned to conserve memory with additional CXXFLAGS: